Controlled manipulation of solitons in a recirculating fiber loop using external potentials: Results

 \subsection{Single soliton dynamics}

 The first set of experiments that we present focuses on the spatiotemporal dynamics of a single soliton under a trapping potential that sequentially takes three distinct shapes: a quadratic well, a square box, and an asymmetric well.
 In the spatiotemporal diagram of Fig.\,\ref{fig:static}(a) the horizontal axis is the time in the reference frame that moves at the group velocity of the signal in absence of external potential.
 The external potential is set to be stationary in this reference frame.
-The zero of this axis is the central position of the external potential and the soliton is initially shifted by \SI{-300}{ps} from the center, see Fig.\,\ref{fig:static}(a) and \ref{fig:static}(e).
+The zero of this axis is the central position of the external potential and the soliton is initially shifted by \SI{-300}{ps} from the center [see Fig.\,\ref{fig:static}(a) and \ref{fig:static}(e)].
 In the first \SI{3000}{km} of propagation a truncated parabolic phase modulation spanning \SI{1}{ns} is synchronously applied which creates an effective quadratic potential.
-As a result, the soliton's velocity is modulated and its temporal position oscillates sinusoidally (Fig.\,\ref{fig:static}(d)) similar to what is observed in BEC experiments \cite{nguyen_collisions_2014, wales_splitting_2020}.
+As a result, the soliton's velocity is modulated and its temporal position oscillates sinusoidally [Fig.\,\ref{fig:static}(d)] similar to what is observed in BEC experiments \cite{nguyen_collisions_2014, wales_splitting_2020}.
+It should be noted that this oscillation of the velocity physically translates into an oscillation of the central frequency of the Fourier spectrum of the soliton.
 Little distortion of the soliton's shape is observed as a consequence of the interaction with weak radiative waves that are also trapped but this was not found to alter its trajectory in a significant way.
-Considering a quadratic phase modulation of the form $\phi(T)/L = C/2 \times T^2$, the trap wavenumber is determined, by analogy with the quantum harmonic oscillator, to be $K_0^2 = \beta_2 C$.
+Considering a quadratic phase modulation of the form $\phi(T)/L = -C/2 \times T^2$, the trap wavenumber is determined, by analogy with the quantum harmonic oscillator, to be $K_0^2 = \beta_2 C$.
 When applying a truncated quadratic phase modulation parametrized by its depth in radian $\phi_m$ and duration (width) $W$, as schematically shown in Fig.\,\ref{fig:dynamic}(d), the spatial period of oscillation $Z_0$ can be expressed